mishraankit07/chat-app/README.md

  ## Features To work upon
- -  [ x ] Icon to show unread messages
+ -  [x] Icon to show unread messages
- -  [ x ] Create Group Chats
+ -  [x] Create Group Chats
  -  [ ] Allow making rooms to chat with people without you/them having to login by just using the room id
  -  [ ] Improve UI (currently bare bones only)

 <br>